 Months later, it still has a magical quality every time I think about it.
 I think it’s gaining even more sparkle with time.
 I’d definitely recommend it.

-Our Extra Special Duffy Experience: If you’ve seen the Duffy cartoon that they play in the rooms, you understand the story behind Duffy.
+Our Extra Special Duffy Experience: If you’ve seen the Duffy cartoon that they play in the hotel rooms, you understand the story behind Duffy.
 We bought the book, but Duffy is no longer available in the parks.
-I wanted the bear to take home to my mom who is battling late-stage lung cancer as a special something between my little boy and his Grandma.
-I prayed we’d somehow find one because of the significance.
+I wanted the bear to take home to my mom who was battling late-stage lung cancer as a special something between my little boy and his Grandma.
+I prayed we’d somehow find one because of the significance there.
 After days of searching and asking everyone I could find, I found out it was part of the package at the children’s tea party and that was the only place to get one.
 We went to the Perfectly Princess Tea Party (my son and I) and as part of the package, little boys receive Duffy Bear.
 I asked if I could purchase a second bear from the party to take home to my mom so that the two would have matching bears.
 They told me that no, they were sorry, they couldn’t sell us a bear.
 However, when we walked into the party, they had given us an extra bear to take home to my Mom.
 The hostess walked by and said “a little extra pixie dust for you.”
 Tears came to my eyes.
 Seriously, God bless that lady and her kindness.
+I know that it’s just an object, but considering the situation it meant so much and Bug proudly took the little bear home and presented it to his Nama.